-In the information below you can explore information on funding source for admitted patient care, the cost per NWAU, total national weighted activity unit, and percentage of private patients.
+This section presents information on funding source for admitted patient care, average cost of care (using the national weighted activity unit (NWAU)), and percentage of private patients.

 Hospitals account for a large share of the funds Australia spends on the health sector each year.
 One way to assess hospital efficiency is to see how much money each hospital uses in comparison to its peers to provide specific treatments or procedures.

 Making comparisons is difficult, as some hospitals may use more resources to treat patients with the same diagnosis because the patients they treat are sicker and have more complex care requirements.
 Therefore, it is important to adjust for these differences before comparing the cost of care between hospitals.

 To assist in the comparing the cost of care between hospitals, the former National Health Performance Authority developed cost per national weighted activity unit (NWAU).
 Cost per NWAU adjusts for the factors that increase hospital costs to allow comparison.
 The measure provides an indicator of relative efficiency across more than 80 of Australia’s largest public hospitals.

 In the visualisation below you can explore information on the cost per NWAU, total national weighted activity unit, and percentage of private patients over the three-year period from 2012–13 to 2014–15 by hospital in each state and territory.

 All data in these visualisations are available for download in the Data & downloads section of the MyHospitals website.

 This graphic explores the average cost of care between 2012–13 and 2014–15.
 Data is presented by measure (cost per national weighted activity unit, percentage of private patients and total national weighted activity units) and peer group.
 Hospital data is available.

 - some public hospitals spent almost twice as much as others to provide similar services to similar types of acute admitted patients